Contents

 - Property tax appraisals

-Some CMS vendors will say that they “integrate” with your systems, but really all the integration does is open an iframe to display the database.
+Some CMS vendors will say that they “integrate” with your systems.
+But really all the integration does is open an iframe to display the database.
 The information in the iframe doesn’t have the same look and feel as the rest of your site.
-This decreases user trust because it may not appear that the information is genuinely coming from your agency.
+This decreases user trust because it may look like the information isn’t really coming from your agency.
 Iframes also can have a poor user experience, especially on mobile devices.

 On the other hand, a true integration uses APIs to pull real-time data into a page that’s formatted the same as the rest of your site.
 If the webpage is mobile-responsive, the database lookup will be, as well.
-GovBuilt is an open-API system, meaning that we can easily develop integrations with most databases.
+Our government websites are an open-API system, meaning that we can easily develop integrations with most databases.

 Navigation and Search